 ESS allow individual workers to personally manage a variety of different human resources- and job-related tasks.

 In the past, workplace benefits were managed by HR personnel or management.
-Now, employees can have direct access to things like payroll and shift scheduling, in addition to updating their personal data, such as contact information, tax status, banking details, vacation requests, and shift planning.
+Now, employees can have direct access to things like payroll records and shift scheduling, in addition to updating their personal data, such as contact information, tax status, banking details, and vacation requests.

 Many companies now give employees the power to directly update their workplace benefits options during open enrollment periods.